Hands-On Workshop

 1. Take a moment to explore the various folders and files that make up your Quire project

-2. Locate the intro.md file and open it
+2. When ready, locate the intro.md file and open it

 Making Edits with Visual Studio Code

-Let’s take a closer look at a Markdown files (indicated by .md) and make some simple edits based on what we learned in Part 1.
+Let’s take a closer look at a Markdown file and make some simple edits based on what we learned in Part 1.

 Try it Yourself

-1. Make any changes you would like to the Markdown of the intro.md file
+1. Make any changes you would like to the Markdown of the intro.md file.
+You can use this page of the Quire documentation as a reference: http://quire.getty.edu/docs-v1/fundamentals/#markdown-basics.

 2. Navigate to your browser and preview the results